iampedrodominguez/PedroDominguezUTEC/README.md

 # Welcome<sup>[1](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#headings)</sup>
 Whoever is reading this **I wish you the best**<sup>[2](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#styling-text)</sup> and I hope all of your projects are successful :+1:<sup>[3](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#using-emoji)</sup>

-~~To be honest I don't know what to write here~~<sup>[4](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#styling-text)</sup> In this overview all you need to know is that I'm just a computer science undergrad trying to survive university.
+~~To be honest I don't know what to write here~~<sup>[4](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#styling-text)</sup> In this overview all you need to remember is that I'm just a computer science undergrad trying to survive university.

-However just in case you want to know ***more***<sup>[5](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#styling-text)</sup> you can read two lists of the 3 first things I love and hate the most:
+However, just in case you want to know ***more***<sup>[5](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#styling-text)</sup> you can read two lists of the first three things I love and hate the most:

 ### Things I love<sup>[6](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#lists)</sup>
 1. Computer science